kazcare/hangman/README.md

 <img src="docs/win.png">

 - **Lose**
-    - If user is not succeful guessing the word after 6 wrong attemts, the game is over
+    - If user is not successful guessing the word after 6 wrong attempts, the game is over
-    - it tells user that it was not a successful attemp
+    - It tells user that it was not a successful attempt
-    - User get a message with the correct word and
+    - User get a message with the correct word
     - User get message in red colour

 <img src="docs/lose.png">

 - **Play again**
-    - At the end of every game it asks user to play again.
+    - At the end of every game it asks user to play again
     - If user press y new game starts with a different word
     - If user press n game ends
     - It displays in blue